The E. M. Viquesney Doughboy Database

 Picture

-Above: The Americus Times-Recorder published Viquesney’s own drawing of the monument shortly before its November 11, 1921 dedication.
+Above: The Americus Times-Recorder published Viquesney’s own drawing of an ornate pedestal under the statue shortly before its November 11, 1921 dedication.
 The printing across the top of the picture reads; “DESIGNER’S DRAWING OF COMPLETED MEMORIAL AT IS [sic] WILL STAND NOV.
 11”.
-It replaced an older drinking fountain where those using it had become exposed to traffic hazards.
-When it was installed, fountains were installed on each of the four corners, all connected by pipes that ran from beneath the monument.
+However, the photo at right, showing the original dedication, shows the same base that is present today.

 Picture